leschtz/devops-journey/infrastructure/terraform/tutorial/readme.md

 - `aws` will fail the `apply` step, when there is a space character in `ami = "this_is_the_ami "` like here at the end.
 - `terraform apply -auto-approve` to remove interactive step
 - `terraform plan` is the dry-run version of `terraform apply`, variables can be set via both and the plan can be seen as is.
+- Terraform recommends **AGAINST** using provisioners.
+Use a different tool to handle configuration of the infrastructure.

 ## Links